 Wireless Network Name: The Service Set Identifier (SSID) is the name of your wireless network.
 Create a name using up to 32 characters.
 The SSID is case-sensitive.
+Enable Auto Channel

-802.11 Mode: Here the user can manually select the preferred Wi-Fi for this wireless network.
-Mixed is generally most convenient.
+802.11 Mode: Here the user can manually select the preferred frequency band to use for this wireless network.

 Enable Auto Channel Scan: The auto channel selection setting can be selected to allow this device to choose the channel with the least amount of interference.